New South Wales Car Registration Fees in 2024: A Complete Breakdown

 Stamp Duty

-Stamp duty is a tax payable on the transfer of ownership of a motor vehicle.
-The amount you pay is based on the market value of your vehicle:
+Stamp duty, also known as motor vehicle duty, is a tax payable on the transfer of ownership of a motor vehicle.
+This tax is calculated based on the market value of the vehicle, making it a significant cost for those purchasing high-end cars.

 Up to $44,999$3 for every $100